mrclksr/DSBBatmon/README.md

 **Note**:
 On FreeBSD &gt;= 12, members of the
 *operator*
-group are allowed to execute
+group are allowed to suspend the system via acpiconf(8).
-*acpiconf*.
 Using
 sudo(8)
 is not necessary.